basking2/mdhp/docs/index.md

 The files in `docs` can all be deleted and replaced with your own content.
 By default `index.md` is served out.

+### lighttp

+For convenience a `lighttp.conf` file is provided to serve this site.

 ## Advanced

 Also included are the [`header.md`][header], [`footer.md`][footer], and [`sidebar.md`][sidebar]
 files which are automatically loaded into HTML divs with the id `header`, `footer`, and `sidebar`, respectively.
 Personally, I like a clean, empty site, so I remove these, but you're welcome to customze this as you like.

 ## What's Here